 - To kill ants, spray-on directly on them.
 For more effectiveness, use higher concentrations of the cinnamon solution.

 A dish soap solution is another effective do-it-yourself remedy for eradicating ants in your home.

-It’s one of the safest method to use indoors without worrying about your kids and pets.
-Ants use their joints to breathe.
+It’s one of the safest methods to use indoors without worrying about your kids and pets.
+Ants use their joints for breathing.
 So, you can easily suffocate them to death with the dish soap solution.

 Requirements: Dish soap and Water

 - Mix a 50/50 solution of water and dish soap in a spray bottle.

 - To use the solution, spray over any areas where ants congregate and along their tracks.
 This will suffocate the ants and deter them from following the tracks left by other ants.